-Interior Decorating Certification vs. Degree: Which Is Right For You? - QC Design School
+Interior Decorating Certification vs. Degree: Which Is Right For You? - The Focal Point Skip to main content

 Getting professional training is one of the best things you can do for your interior decorating career.
 You’ll learn everything you need to know about color theory, window treatments, furniture proportions, and more!
 You’ll also learn to navigate the business side of the industry.